Skip to main content

 The Gut–Brain Axis: Why Emotional Stress Affects Digestion

-Your gut and brain are in constant, bidirectional communication via the gut-brain axis.
-This superhighway involves nerves, hormones, and the microbiome.
-The primary nerve responsible for this connection is the vagus nerve, which sends signals between your brain and your digestive system.
-When you feel stressed or anxious, your brain sends alarm signals down the vagus nerve to your gut, which can disrupt its normal functioning and lead to feelings of nausea, butterflies, or even pain.
+The primary nerve responsible for this connection is the vagus nerve.
+Cleveland Clinic confirms that the vagus nerve is the main link between your enteric nervous system and your brain - conveying sensory information about conditions inside your gut to your brain, and conveying motor signals from your brain back to your gut.
+When you feel stressed or anxious, your brain sends alarm signals down the vagus nerve to your gut, disrupting its normal functioning and leading to feelings of nausea, butterflies, or pain.

 Fight-or-Flight and the Stomach: How Stress Triggers Nausea